 In addition to writing, Terra has worked as a director with American Indian Health.
 As a coordinator with a pediatric brain tumor organization, as a director of volunteers with Hospice.
 As a coordinator with a family exchange program in South Korea.
 At a youth crisis shelter for homeless teens.
 As a volunteer with CASA as a Court Appointed Special Advocate for at-risk and foster youth in transition.
 In schools and within Native Writers' Circle of the Americas mentoring core.

-Of Cherokee, Lenape, Seneca, German descent, Terra is the granddaughter of sharecroppers, with roots in Oklahoma, Colorado and California.
-She grew up and came of age in Compton, California, within a large extended family of cousins, grandparents and great-grandparents, in a banjo and mixedblood fiddle tradition, rich with storytelling and music.
-Now she is a grandmother.
-When she is not writing, she is wandering hills and valleys with grandkids and dogs.
-A devotee of soup making, long walks, sunrise, sunset and moonlight, she lives with her family on the Central California Coast, and in the Northern California Mountains.
+Of Cherokee, Lenape, Seneca, German descent, she is the granddaughter of sharecroppers, with roots in Oklahoma, Colorado and California.
+She grew up in Compton, California, within a large extended family of cousins, grandparents and great-grandparents, in a banjo and mixedblood fiddle tradition, rich with storytelling and music.